 The first 3 points are important to determine the health of your cask, which in turn determines the value of your cask.
 The next 3 points concern the cask itself and are important because they will have a large effect on the flavour of the whisky and the potential lifetime of the cask.

-4. What type of cask is it?
+4. What type and size of cask is it?

+As experts agree that the cask imparts 60 – 80% of the flavour in a whisky it is important to know what kind of cask your whisky is maturing in.
 The most common types of cask used are ex-bourbon and ex-sherry casks.
 These can be what’s known as fresh-fill i.e. this is their first use for whisky, or refill i.e. they have been used previously to mature whisky.

 Bourbon and sherry add distinctive flavours to the whisky.
 They also have different costs associated with them.
 In addition, a fresh fill cask will add a much more dominant note to the whisky, whereas the effects of a refill cask will be more subtle, making them more suited to long term maturing.